-As is the case for the Fiducial analysis, in the full parameter-space, the \lcdm-Optimized results find no significant evidence for disagreement with \textit{Planck} CMB data.
+As is the case for the Fiducial analysis, in the full parameter-space, the \lcdm-Optimized DES result finds no significant evidence for disagreement with \textit{Planck} CMB data.
 Using the Suspiciousness statistic, we enhanced compatibility at the level of $2.0 \pm 0.4\sigma$, corresponding to a tension probability of $p$value$\sim0.05$.
 We note that while the inclusion of smaller scales does result in a smaller uncertainty on $S_8$, the mean does shift slightly towards higher values, such that a $2.1\sigma$-level difference with \textit{Planck} is preserved.
 Therefore, we observe that the moderate $\sim2.3\sigma$ tension observed in the main analysis reduces to $\sim2.0\sigma$ when the additional small-scale data is used.
-While the evidence is inconclusive, it is interesting that this behaviour of the tension weakening with the inclusion of more data is consistent with the hypothesis of a statistical fluctuation, and the consistency with Planck.
 The $\chi^2$/d.o.f = 285/268.2 = 1.06 which gives a $p$-value = 0.22.
 The FoM for the analysis is found to be 1362, as quoted in Table~\ref{tab:summary}.

 The gain in $S_8$ constraining power and small shift can be, in part, attributed to eliminating the most extreme lobes of the Fiducial intrinsic alignment $a_1-a_2$ posterior that is degenerate with $S_8$ (see Appendix~\ref{app:power} for further discussion).
 In terms of $\Omega_{\rm m}$ and $\sigma_8$, the small scales now included contribute a 7\% and 3\% improvement in precision, respectively.
 In Section~\ref{sec:syslimit}, we assess the limiting systematics for this \lcdm-Optimized analysis.